rust-lang/docs.rs/README.md

 ```

 They use the [browser-ui-test](https://github.com/GuillaumeGomez/browser-UI-test/) framework.
 You
-can take a look at its documentation [here](https://github.com/GuillaumeGomez/browser-UI-test/blob/master/goml-script.md).
+can take a look at its [documentation](https://github.com/GuillaumeGomez/browser-UI-test/blob/master/goml-script.md).

 ### Pure docker-compose